NEMWCL The North-East Mid-Week Cricket League 2008

 At the 2002 AGM a silence was observed for the sudden and sad passing of Gordon Swinbanks.
 Gordon had spent much time in recent seasons in support of the MC.
 Steve Flanagan became a new sponsor of the League and Chris Jeffries joined the MC.
 Barrie Goodfellow continued his sponsorship of the League on a more personal level and his goodwill message was received.
 John Reed volunteered to create a major new website for the League and this was set up at www.midweekcricket.com of high standard and quite a coup regarding registration name.
 A lower profile website organised by Tony Crosby over the previous two seasons had been appreciated.

 Following the AGM at Cochrane Park for the first time, the 2003 season ran successfully but with only four divisions.
-The Merz & McLellan Cup was held at Swalwell, Alec Dodds taking on the mantle of Chairman of Selectors for the President’s XI with winning skipper Steve Hutchinson.
-The President’s XI captained by Alan Hynd lost the Duke of Northumberland Cup at Alnmouth & Lesbury to make the score of wins 9-3 in favour of Alnwick and District XI.
+The Merz & McLellan Cup was held at Swalwell, Alec Dodds taking on the mantle of Chairman of Selectors for the Presidents XI with winning skipper Steve Hutchinson.
+The Presidents XI captained by Alan Hynd lost the Duke of Northumberland Cup at Alnmouth & Lesbury to make the score of wins 9-3 in favour of Alnwick and District XI.
 John Reed joined the MC as Webmaster and his company, Scientia Solutions became a recognised sponsor of the League.
 The website had a most successful first full season with many clubs making an active contribution.
 It was decided to abandon the Presentation Evening and present awards at the end of season meeting in a new format, i.e. no disco.
-This format was successful and well attended by winning clubs.
+This format was successful and well attended by those clubs receiving awards.

 There were no major changes during the 2004 season, which welcomed back Whitley Bay and new members Gateshead Cavaliers and Newcastle College, but it was probably the worst for weather since the League commenced!
 Many key fixtures were washed out and the final tables could perhaps have looked somewhat different if more games had ben played.
 The MC were sad to lose Eric Wilson, owing to the resignation of Cavaliers, and David Cunningham who passed away towards the end of 2004.
 The use of Home Fixtures Declaration Forms was discontinued but, to aid reporting of fixtures in the press, full names were requested to be given on score cards.
 Increased use was made of the website and email for the prompt reporting of results.
 Swalwell CC was adopted as first choice ground for the League’s feature games.
 A return was made to 32 teams playing in four divisions of eight.

-Before the 2005 season, the Management Committee suffered the joint resignations of Ian and Valerie Denton.
-Don Catley (now retired from the ‘rat race’) took on these additional roles, bought a small printer on behalf of the League and introduced the Progress Sheets to keep track of games played and points awarded.
-These were updated each week and made available on the website.
+Before the 2005 season, the Management Committee suffered the joint resignations of Ian and Valerie Denton and Bernard Lavin, a Merz & McLellan player in the League from its conception and prominent member of the MC, passed away.
+Don Catley (now retired from the ‘rat race’) took on these additional roles, aided by the League’s purchase of a small printer, and introduced the Progress Sheets to keep track of games played and points awarded.
+These were updated each week and made available via the website.
 Scientia Solutions took onboard the actual costs of running the website following its most successful two year trial period.
-Rowlands CA won the League and Cup double for the first time, the fourth club to achieve this feat.
+Ratcatchers and Beamish & East Tanfield joined the League.
+A £10 fee was paid for affiliation to the Northumberland Cricket Board, represented at meetings by Chris Jeffries.
+An important issue was the Safe Hands Initiative.
+Rowlands won the League and Cup double for the first time, the fourth club to achieve this feat.
+At the End of Season Meeting YAARS were elected.

 Please select from the following list for additional information.